hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 In such cases you can enter the raw HSL code directly and that element will be rendered by the bots.

-## *Forms*
+## ***Forms***

 Whenever the input is expected from a user in a structured format, its best taken in a form.
 For example, address would be best taken over form with 3-4 fields.
-Forms should have at least two fields.

-`Example, When you want to ask user their Name, Phone, Email and Address to register on your website`
+Forms should have minimum two fields or else it would not make sense to use forms.
+Example, when you want to ask user their Name, Phone, Email and Address to register on your website.

-You can configure Forms by clicking on the `Add a chat element` link and then selecting **Forms Builder**.
+You can configure Forms by clicking on the `Add a chat element` link and then selecting **Form Builder**.

 ![formbuilder](assets/bot-builder-chat-elements/formshsl1.png)

 After choosing Forms Builder as the chat element option you can set the **Form Title** and **Form Description**.

 1. **Form Title**: This field should convey the action needed from the user.
-For example if you are making a form to take delivery address, Form Title can be *Please help me with your Delivery address* Form Title is an optional field.
+For example, if you are making a form to take delivery address, **Form Title** can be *Please help me with your Delivery address*.
+Also, it is an optional field.

-2. **Form Description**: This is a Description for the form.
+2. **Form Description**: This is a description for the form.
 This will be visible on the form.
 Form Description is also an optional field.

 ![formtitledescription](assets/bot-builder-chat-elements/formshsl2.png)

 To add a new field on the Form, click on `Add a Field` button.
 A pop-up opens up with a list of all the different types of form fields you can choose from.

-- **Text**: This can be used when you want a text input from the user in the form field.
+- **Text**: This can be used when you want a text input from the user.
 - **Picker**: This can be used when you want a user to select any one option from the given multiple options using the dropdown.
-- **Number**: This can be used to get number inputs from the user eg- Mobile number, Pan card number, etc.
+- **Number**: This can be used to get number inputs from the user.
+Example - Mobile number, SSN, etc.
-- **Email**: This can be used to get the Email id from the user.
+- **Email**: This can be used to get the Email-id from the user.
-- **Date**: This can be used to get the date from a user.
-It uses the calendar widget where users can select the date & year
+- **Date**: This can be used to get the date from the user.
+It uses the calendar widget where users can select the date.
-- **Time**: This can be used to get the time from a user.
-It uses the clock widget where user can select the time
+- **Time**: This can be used to get the time from the user.
+It uses the clock widget where user can select the time.
 - **Search**: This field will help you create search options on the IVA.

 ![formfields](assets/bot-builder-chat-elements/formshsl3.png)

+Let us look at each of these fields in detail.

 ### Text